psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 ### Overview

-This project addresses the challenge of automating Nginx FastCGI cache purging in Nginx environments where two distinct users, **WEBSERVER-USER** and **PHP-FPM-USER**, are involved.
+This project addresses the challenge of automating Nginx FastCGI cache purging and preloading in Nginx environments where two distinct users, **WEBSERVER-USER** and **PHP-FPM-USER**, are involved.

 ### Problem Statement